rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-16-installing-development-builds.md

 />

 On 2.0, the same run also produces an `RDD` artifact for each platform, which holds just the `rdd` binary with no app and no bundled tools.
-For a backend fix that's 50 to 60 MB against 600 and up, though GUI changes still need the full app.
+For testing a backend fix you could use just this binary, as it's 50 to 60 MB (rather than 600 plus), but GUI changes would still require downloading the full app.
 The binary still needs its quarantine flag cleared on macOS.
 The [installation post](/blog/installing-rancher-desktop-2) covers using `rdd` on its own.